aardappel/lobster/docs/source/language_reference.md

 ### Overloading and dynamic dispatch

-Overloading and dynamic dispatch are part of the same system, the only difference being wether choosing the right function is done at compile time or runtime.
+Overloading and dynamic dispatch are part of the same system, the only difference being whether choosing the right function is done at compile time or runtime.

-You can define these overloads anywhere, either as part of a class, or outside of them, regardless of wether you wrote the original class.
+You can define these overloads anywhere, either as part of a class, or outside of them, regardless of whether you wrote the original class.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 def f(a::A): return 1